kimh/clojure-by-example/source/index.md

 <br>

-Macros are replaced with Clojure code when it's evaluated.
+Macros are replaced with Clojure code before it's evaluated.
 To see how it will be replaced without actually evaluating the macro, use `macroexpand`.
 Note that you have to use `'` because you want it to be unevaluated list.

 ## Quotes